ITensor/website/docs/cppv3/classes/indexval.md

   If `index` has prime level plevold, change to plevnew.
   Otherwise has no effect.
 (Optionally, map prime level only if `type()==type` or `type` is `All`.)

+* `.dag()`

+  Reverse the Arrow direction of the Index stored within this IndexVal.

+* `.qn() -> QN`

+  Return the quantum number QN object associated with the block, or sector, of the Index that the value of this IndexVal falls within.

+## IndexVal Functions

+* `prime(IndexVal, int inc = 1) -> IndexVal`

+  Return an IndexVal with the same value but with the prime level of the index incremented by one (or by an optional amount `inc`).

+* `noPrime(IndexVal) -> IndexVal`

+  Return an IndexVal with the same value but with the prime level of the index set to zero.

+* `hasQNs(IndexVal) -> bool`

+  Returns true if the Index of the IndexVal has QN information.

 ## Other Operations With IndexVals

-* `IndexVal * IndexVal -> ITensor`

-  Return an ITensor with indices those of the two multiplied IndexVals.
-This ITensor has only one non-zero element (equal to 1.0) corresponding to setting each Index to the value of its respective IndexVal.

-* `IndexVal * Cplx -> ITensor` <br/>
-  `Cplx * IndexVal -> ITensor`

-  Return an ITensor with one Index corresponding to the IndexVal in the above product.
-  This ITensor has one non-zero element equal to the scalar value in the above product.
-  This non-zero element is the one corresponding to the IndexVal.
-  If the scalar has exactly zero imaginary part, the resulting ITensor will have real storage.

 * IndexVals can be compared to each other.
 They are equal if the have the same Index and value.